7th Volunteer Battalion, Royal Scots

-The 7th Battalion, Royal Scots was a Territorial Force battalion of the Royal Scots within the British Army.
+The 7th Volunteer Battalion, Royal Scots was a Volunteer Force battalion of the Royal Scots in the British Army.

 History

-The 1st Administrative Battalion, Haddington Volunteers was formed after the Volunteer Rifles Popular Movement in the 1860s.
+The 1st Administrative Battalion, Haddington Volunteers was formed as part of the Rifle Volunteer Movement in the 1860s.
 In 1880 after the Childers Reforms the unit was re-formed as the 1st Haddington Rifle Corps and remained at its headquarters in Haddington.
 Finally in 1881 as a result of the reforms the unit moved under the control of the Royal Scots and became the 6th Volunteer Battalion.
 In 1881 a new "E Company" was formed and was headquartered at Prestonpans.
 In April 1888 the battalion was re-organized and became the 7th Volunteer Battalion.
 In 1901 the new North Berwick High School Cadet Corps was formed and became affiliated with the battalion.
 In 1906 the cadet corps was expanded and formed a new "C Company, Haddington Cadet Corps" at Prestonpans.
 Finally in April 1908 after the Territorial and Reserve Forces Act 1907 the battalion was amalgamated with the 6th Battalion and became the new 8th Battalion.